Although undeniably one of the most talented male seiyuu of his generation, Tasuku Hatanaka is still working towards reaching the top in the industry.

-In 2018, and related to his addition to the A3! cast, Hatano joined BRBRookies!, unit consisting on the seiyuu to all 4 new characters in the series.
+In 2018, and related to his addition to the A3! cast, Hatano joined BRBRookies!, a unit consisting of the seiyuu to all 4 new characters in the series.

 The complete lineup for this group includes Wataru Hatano, Tasuku Hatanaka, Seiya Konishi and Satoshi Hino.

-They released the jazzy “GOLDEN ENCORE!“ in June, single that skyrocketed their way to the top spots on Oricon Daily during its first week of sales.
+They released the jazzy “GOLDEN ENCORE!“ in June, single that skyrocketed its way to the top spots on Oricon Daily during its first week of sales.